andrewlitt/Machine-Learning-Archive/README.md

 # Machine-Learning-Archive
-Collection of assignments done at Queen's from CMPE 452: Neural Networks and Genetic Algorithms.
+Collection of assignments done in university for a Machine Learning course.

 Code written in MATLAB.